TheOdinProject/curriculum/html_css/accessibility_auditing.md

 INSERT IMAGE 04

-As you can see from the image above, the accessibiltiy tree in Firefox looks sort of like a more barebones version of the DOM.
+As you can see from the image above, the accessibility tree in Firefox looks sort of like a more bare-bones version of the DOM.
 The only information listed is the role and the name property of each element on the page.
 You can expand each object to see its children's role and name properties, and you can continue doing so until you reach the end of that "branch".
 If you right click anywhere within the accessibility tree, you can even select a "Print to JSON" option, which will open the contents of the tree as JSON in a new browser tab.

 The accessibility tree itself isn't too complicated, so there's not actually a lot to go over.
 Did you notice anything different about the element picker tool, though?